clj-commons/pretty/README.md

 [Full Documentation](http://ioavisopretty.readthedocs.org/en/latest/)

-Pretty is also incorporated into the [ultra](https://github.com/venantius/ultra/) plugin.
+Pretty is also incorporated into the [ultra](https://github.com/venantius/ultra/) plugin, and is packaged as part of [Boot](https://github.com/boot-clj/boot).

 ----